High school (grades 9-12) · Eureka, IL

 What is the racial and ethnic makeup of Eureka High School?

-The largest demographic group at Eureka High School is White at 92.8%.
-The school serves a diverse student body in Eureka, IL.
+The largest demographic group at Eureka High School is White at 92.8% of enrollment, in Eureka, IL.

-What is the quality grade for Eureka High School?
+What is the Resource Investment Index for Eureka High School?